vigou3/emacs-modified-macos/README.txt

 * ESS 13.09-1;
 * AUCTeX 11.87;
+* polymode <POLYMODEVERSION>;
-* psvn.el r1369093 from Subversion sources, to work with
+* psvn.el r1573006 from Subversion sources, to work with
   Subversion repositories from within Emacs;
 * default.el and site-start.el files to make everything work together.